 - All components used for the distribution of water in the heating loop must be suitable for potable water.
-These include all piping, fittings, solder and fluxes, pumps for circulation of water, valves, etc. - The water heater must not be connected to a hydronic heating system that has been used previously. - No boiler treatment chemicals of any kind shall be introduced into the system. - 4.
+These include all piping, fittings, solder and fluxes, pumps for circulation of water, valves, etc. - The water heater must not be connected to a hydronic heating system that has been used previously.
+This heater is not designed to be used in a space heating only application. - No boiler treatment chemicals of any kind shall be introduced into the system. - 4.
 The Combo System components must be selected and sized to meet and maintain the total calculated demands for both domestic service hot water and space heating requirement.
-The sizing and installation must be performed in accordance with good engineering practice such as "ASHRAE Handbooks", HRAI's Unified Combo Guidelines, "Hydronics Institute Manuals", ANSI Z223.1, CSA F280, National/Provincial Building Codes, ANSI and/or codes having jurisdiction. - The air handler (fan coil) and/or the circulating pump in a baseboard hydronic loop will require a dedicated 120V circuit.
-This must be provided and identified for this purpose. - All piping between the water heater and the air handler or hydronic baseboard loop must be adequately insulated to reduce heat loss. - If the local jurisdiction requires a back-flow preventer in the cold water line, an expansion tank of adequate size must be installed. - 8.
-"Combo" Heating Systems require higher water temperatures than other applications.
-When the system is used to supply water for Combo Heating applications, a means, such as mixing valve, must be installed to temper the water in order to reduce scald hazard potential (see Figure 21 & Figure 22).
+The sizing and installation must be performed in accordance with good engineering practice such as "ASHRAE Handbooks", HRAI's Unified Combo Guidelines, "Hydronics Institute Manuals", ANSI Z223.1, CSA F280, National/Provincial Building Codes, ANSI and/or codes having jurisdiction. - The air handler (fan coil) and/or the circulating pump in a baseboard hydronic loop will require a dedicated 120VAC circuit.
+This must be provided and identified for this purpose. - All piping between the water heater and the air handler or hydronic baseboard loop must be adequately insulated to reduce heat loss. - If the local jurisdiction requires a back-flow preventer in the cold water line, an expansion tank of adequate size must be installed. - "Combo" Heating Systems require higher water temperatures than other applications.
+When the system is used to supply water for Combo Heating applications, a means, such as mixing valve, must be installed to temper the water in order to reduce scald hazard potential (see Figure 22 & Figure 23).